 - Patience - Sometimes, both animals and people can be difficult, and you get are exposed to a wide range of personality types, both human and canine.
 As such, in this kind of emotional situation (a sick pet), animals and their owners can become fractious, frustrated and difficult to deal with.
 You have to remember it's a stressful situation for everyone involved and exercise patience at all times.

 After completing the relevant animal care courses and becoming a fully-fledged vet nurse, you'll face a number of challenges every day.
-In addition to what we've already discussed, you’ll need great problem-solving, critical thinking and conflict management abilities.
+In addition to what we've already discussed, you’ll need great problem-solving, critical thinking and conflict-management abilities.
 You'll need to be physically fit, too, as you'll pretty much always be on your feet!
+Have you considered a vet nurse course?

 Achieve Your Vet Nurse Career With Short Courses Online